 Other CBD brands, such as Naturecan, have elected to expand and sell various vitamins, minerals, and supplements to add to its cannabidiol range.
 It offers multivitamins, curcumin, activated charcoal, and many other items along with its CBD capsules, oils, snacks, and other products.

 Final Thoughts: Is CBD a Viable Daily Health Supplement?

-Yes, you can use it as a daily health supplement.
 CBD is potentially a powerful antioxidant, anti-inflammatory, pain-reliever, antiemetic, and neuroprotectant.
-There is evidence that it improves cardiovascular, brain, digestive, and metabolic health.
+There is some evidence that it improves cardiovascular, brain, digestive, and metabolic health.

-However, suggestions that it can replace other supplements are wide of the mark.
+However, suggestions that it can replace other supplements are wide off the mark.

 There aren’t enough studies on CBD as a health supplement for anyone to make significant claims or suggestions on the topic.

 Manufacturers that label their CBD products as ‘health supplements’ could run into legal issues.
 While you can use cannabidiol daily, you should do so in concert with other vitamins, minerals, and nutrients.